OpenNMS/opennms/.circleci/README.md

 have been modified, and then sets parameters to be used in a sub-workflow.

 The real workflow config file is generated dynamically based on the parameters set and user provided properties.
-For backward compatibility we hae kept the workflows logics (such as filters) similar to before.
+For backward compatibility we have kept the workflows logics (such as filters) similar to before.

 Each of the workflows in the "main" config then uses a `when:` field